roryl/zsx/README.md

 Build a ***Zero-Script UX***

-ZSX is a progressive enhancement library for server-rendered web applications.
+ZSX is a dependency free progressive enhancement library for server-rendered web applications.
 ZSX uses only semantic HTML, CSS, URLs, links, forms, and buttons to improve the user experience without any additional developer javascript.

 ```html
 <!-- Swap out the element from the response of a link click into the page -->